-Second, the discussion illustrates the long-running feminist case that the formal economy rests on a series of foundations in the domestic sphere (Elson, 1998) – the ‘background conditions of possibility’ (Fraser, 2014) and ‘back stories’ (Fraser & Jaeggi, 2018) – which are most often not accounted for in mainstream or ‘orthodox’ economics or even some critical international political economy (Author & other, xxxx).
-A failure to account for the significance of these factors is not merely an intellectual omission: it has very practical consequences.
-It may actually undermine efforts to pursue competitiveness for the economy overall.
+Second, the discussion illustrates the long-running feminist case that the formal economy rests on a series of foundations in the domestic sphere (Elson, 1998) – the ‘back stories’ (Fraser & Jaeggi, 2018) – which are most often not accounted for in mainstream or ‘orthodox’ economics or even some critical international political economy (Authors, xxxx).
+As such we contribute to the plugging of gaps in research on the relational nature of scale that do not fully account for the interaction between the global scale of production and competitiveness and the micro-scales of social reproduction (Marston, 2000), A failure to account for the significance of these factors is not merely an intellectual omission: it has very practical consequences.
+It may actually undermine efforts to pursue competitiveness for the economy overall, albeit there are also significant risks in subsuming related issues such as the gender inequalities of HSRS to the often ambiguous or shifting requirements of competitiveness (Elias, 2020).
+It also ignores the way that micro-scale processes add up to macro-scale social problems such as compound inequalities.

-Third, the findings suggest that Bordieuan insights into class reproduction (Bourdieu & Passeran, 1977; Bourdieu, 1984) have a political economy significance that exceeds their current discussion in the IPE literature.
-This is not so much as a replacement for more structural or Marxist ideas of class, which is how they have tended to be discussed when they do feature (Radice, 2014).
-This is because they draw attention not to the reproduction of Marxist classes, objectively defined as a classification arising from relationships to the means of production, but how individuals and social groups position themselves to advantage (or otherwise) within them.
-One could clearly speculate as to whether the data we present has anything to say about the utility – or violence – of such systems of classification themselves.
-We use the proxies available to us merely as (admittedly problematic) analytical categories that help to offer an insight into differential HSRS.
-We show the deployment of informational, cultural and financial resources in the way that Bourdieu suggests.
-The emphasis in middle class parenting on extra-curricular activities and general parental time investments is about the (re)production of subtle ‘distinctions’ that are not captured by educational qualifications alone, even if they turn out to be functional to their achievement.
+Additionally the data speaks to a range of political economy issues and research problems.
+The findings suggest that Bordieuan insights into class reproduction (e.g. Bourdieu, 1984) have a political economy significance that exceeds their current discussion in the IPE literature.
+This is not so much as a replacement for more structural or Marxist ideas of class, which is how they have tended to be discussed when they do feature (Radice, 2014) but how individuals and social groups position themselves to advantage (or otherwise) within them.
+The findings also call into question the utility – or violence – of such systems of classification themselves.
 Finally, the link between HSRS and ‘compound inequality’ may be fuelling a popular sense of injustice, with broader structurally violent and destabilising outcomes – a ‘new politics of inequality’.
-This includes first a widespread recognition of inequalities.
-Space prohibits a wider discussion but there is plenty of evidence of this.
-Concern with inequalities remains high in repeat cross-sectional surveys such as the British Social Attitudes Survey.
-The government’s social mobility barometer (Social Mobility Commission, 2019, 2020, 2021) repeatedly shows that a large majority – roughly 80% - of people think there is a large gap between social classes, around half the population think it is ‘getting harder to move up’ and large majorities think that outcomes such as attending a ‘top’ university (77%), owning a home (71%) and leaving school with good qualifications (60%) are unfairly distributed.
-Young people are concerned that they will have worse outcomes than their parents’ generation.
-Author et al. (xxxx) show that there may be declining support for ‘neo-liberal values’ and there is a range of wider literature suggesting a link between these sorts of inequalities, populism and political destabilisation (Bukodi & Goldthorpe, 2021; Gidron & Hall, 2017, 2020).
-A very recent survey suggests that the sense of intergenerational unfairness is more pronounced among ‘leave’ Brexit voters and that many have an exaggerated sense of the degree of socio-economic inequality.
-It also suggests that people widely think that Covid will have amplified inequality and adds that fractured, rather than solidaristic, political sympathies result from this (Duffy et al., 2021).
-In short, the violence of unequal social reproduction and compound inequality may also be related to failing social cohesion in the reproduction of the social ensemble overall.
+This includes first a widespread recognition of inequalities and that this is driving resentment but without serious prospect that their underlying causes will abate.
+Indeed, as we speculate above, the opposite seems likely, creating fertile ground for further political destabilisation and disciplinary – structurally violent - responses (Authors, Forthcoming).

 Conclusion